EdeManideep/Java-Springboot-Learning/README.md

 4. use streams for filtering end point - add new end point for search by name - done
 5. getById and getAll should be respond https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/204 - instead of 404 - done
 6. write Junit test cases for each case(all end point urls) it should be 100% test coverage
-7. make database pertisance to file system(https://stackoverflow.com/questions/43470295/how-to-store-h2-database-file-into-project-directory)
+7. make database pertisance to file system(https://stackoverflow.com/questions/43470295/how-to-store-h2-database-file-into-project-directory) <- How to store H2 database file into project directory
 8. database versioning (https://stackoverflow.com/questions/43470295/how-to-store-h2-database-file-into-project-directory)
 9. learn about reactive java
 10. change the datatype of salary field - done
 11. Check the workflow action maven build
 12. Add the project to the Docker - done
+13. JPA Criteria Queries